Property Management is hard enough…so why would we want to MAKE IT HARDER for ourselves?

 However if you add the ‘C-Class Owner’ property to this, then your time can also blow-out to double.

 And when you’re likely to have a low rent property too then you could be earning half to a third less in fee income, than an average property on a per hour basis.

 Adding the double-time it takes to manage it you end up earning far less than what your expenses are simply to maintain the management.

-You’re bleeding money with these type owners and properties.
+You’re bleeding money with these types of owners and properties.
 It’s best to say ‘no’ to these where you can.

-All up these EIGHT reasons will help you steer through the maze of property management.
+All these EIGHT reasons will help you steer through the maze of property management.